Shoes01/gameattempt2/README.md

   - [ ] Should the player have a harder time slowing time?
   - [ ] Define how staggering, staggering badly and falling down will work
   - [ ] Generalize the logic to allow for impulses greater than 1
+  - [ ] Use action points to decide this
 - [ ] Revisit UI
   - [ ] Consider changing fonts
   - [ ] Implement a more cohesive UI
 - [ ] QoL Maintenance II
   - [ ] Visually indicate to the user that a tile has been targeted multiple times (display a numeral on it)
+  - [ ] Improve SHOW_WEAPONS_MENU
+    - [ ] Have names in color.
+RED: can't use, WHITE: usable, GREEN: online.
+    - [ ] Allow to deactivate weapons.
+    - [ ] Include the state of the weapon in its name.
 - [ ] Enemy NPC: Firing logic
   - [ ] Ensure the player is able to die correctly
 - [ ] Momentum based weapons